-It is one of the most important boron compounds, with the chemical formula Na2[B4O5(OH)4]·8H2O.
-However, the common usage of the term “borax” may refer to various very similar compounds, distinguished by their water content, such as:
+Borax is one of the most important boron compounds.
+The term “borax” may refer to various very similar compounds, distinguished by their water content, such as:

-Borax is used in all sorts of cleaning recipes, where it’s added for the compound’s stain-fighting and grease-cutting abilities.
+Borax is used in all sorts of cleaning recipes thanks to its stain-fighting and grease-cutting abilities.
 You’ll find borax present in various products and industries, not only cleaning supplies.
 In some gold mining operations, it replaces mercury, for instance.
-Borax is also used in food as a preservative, although it is banned for this purpose in the United States.
+Borax is also used in food as a preservative, although it has been banned for this purpose in the United States for some time.

 The difference between borax and boric acid

-Borax is also known as sodium tetraborate or disodium tetraborate.
-It is not the same as boric acid (hydrogen borate), although it’s very easy to confuse the two.
-Both compounds are best known as low-toxicity pesticides used in homes, which shouldn’t be toxic to humans or pets when used as recommended.
+Borax is not the same as boric acid (hydrogen borate), although it’s very easy to confuse the two.
+Both compounds have been used as pesticides used in households.
 Also, both compounds come as white powders that are easily dissolved in water.

 Is borax safe?

 Borax is often used as an insecticide, particularly against ants.
 This obviously implies a level of toxicity that may be harmful to humans and pets once it passes a certain dose.
-So far, there is no study suggesting that humans are affected by the small amounts of borax typically used in cleaning supplies but, in order to be 100% safe, it’s better to stay away from it.
+So far, there is no study suggesting that humans are affected by the small amounts of borax typically used in cleaning supplies.

 Borax-free ideas for DIY cleaning products

-If you’re looking for eco-friendly alternatives to both borax and off-the-shelf cleaning products, you don’t need to look farther than your pantry.
+If you’re looking for eco-friendly alternatives to both borax and off-the-shelf cleaning products, you don’t need to look further than your pantry.

 For instance, vinegar is a great all-purpose cleaning product in itself.
 Just mix a solution of equal parts of water and vinegar in a spray bottle and you’ll have a cleaning product that will clean most areas of your home.
 It’s also a great disinfectant and deodorizer.